 Austin is a talented and courageous journalist whose work has helped to shape the worlds understanding of this humanitarian and political crisis, Brauchli said.

-CPJ executive director Joel Simon said in a statement that the group is troubled by the lack of information about Tices whereabouts.
+The Committee to Protect Journalists executive director, Joel Simon, said in a statement that the group is troubled by the lack of information about Tices whereabouts.

 "His work is protected by international law, which guarantees the right to seek and receive information," the statement said.
 "As a journalist, he is a civilian and must be protected from harm."

-We strongly urge all sides to ensure the safety of journalists in Syria.
+We strongly urge all sides to ensure the safety of journalists in Syria, she said.

 Im living, in a place, at a time and with a people where life means more than anywhere Ive ever been because every single day people here lay down their own (lives) for the sake of others, Tice wrote.
 Coming here to Syria is the greatest thing Ive ever done, and its the greatest feeling of my life.